-Attendance: To succeed in this course, it is crucial that you come to class every day, alert and prepared to learn.
-Roll will be taken at the beginning of each class session.
+Attendance: To succeed in this course, it is crucial that you attend every class session, alert and prepared to learn.
+Roll will be taken at the beginning of each class.
 If you arrive after the class has started, please enter the room quietly and get on the roster at the end of the class.
-If you miss more than a half of a class session for any reason, you will be considered absent for that whole day.
-If you miss the total of 6% of instruction any time during the semester, you may be dropped from the class.
-These absences need not to be consecutive, and any class time you miss will be added to the total.
+If you miss more than a half of a class session for any reason, you will be considered absent for that whole session.
+If you miss the total of 6% of class time or more, you may be dropped from the class (missing one whole week will put you over 6% in most cases).
+These absences need not to be consecutive, and any class time you miss may be added to the total.
 Exceptions to this policy will be made at the instructor's discretion for documented cases of grave illness and/or family emergency.
+In other words, the instructor reserves the right to drop you at any time after your unexcused absences total 6% or more, regardless of any other circumstances.

-If you miss the first class meeting without notifying the instructor or the division administrator in advance, you will be dropped from the class.
+If you miss the first class meeting without notifying the instructor or the division administrator in advance, you may be dropped from the class.
+If you have to be removed from the first class meeting due to a discipline issue, you may be dropped from the class.